HangX-Ma/dotfiles/nvim/README.md

   echo "export PATH=$HOME/clipboard-provider:$PATH" >> ~/.bashrc
   # support clipboard on WSL
   sudo apt-get install wl-clipboard
+  # test clipboard-provider
+  echo "test" | clipboard-provider copy
   ```

   > You can select your own clipboard support by looking at `:help clipboard-tool` in neovim.
+  > Refer to this [page](https://zhuanlan.zhihu.com/p/419472307) to acquire more details.

 ## Update configuration files